(See attached file: Chapter-14.pdf)(See attached file: Chapter-14.docx)

 (1) We had an E. coli-positive repeat sample following a total coliform- positive routine sample.

-(2) We had a total coliform-positive repeat sample following an E. coli-
+(2) We had a total coliform-positive repeat sample following an E. coli-positive routine sample.

 (3) We failed to take all required repeat samples following an E. coli- positive routine sample.